-Currently viewing the tag: "Book picks"
+Currently viewing the tag: "Faculty Reading Lists"

 Just before classes ended, I sent a note to the faculty asking for summer reading suggestions for incoming students.
 (I like to think that this list will be useful for our newest Fletcher students, as well as anyone still reading the blog who will attend a different grad school.)
 I’ve collected suggestions before, and ran short lists last summer, and in 2007.
 This year I modified my request slightly: Instead of asking the professors to suggest books that incoming students could read to prepare, I asked them instead for the books they might pass along to a family member who wanted to learn about their area of expertise.
 I hoped it would result in some “lighter” reading, and I think it did.

 Of course, suggesting that you do preparatory reading contradicts the students’ advice, posted recently.
 I’ll just need to leave it to you to decide whether you should follow the advice to relax and recharge, or read one of the books listed below.

 One final note: I only asked the profs for their picks.
 I didn’t ask them to elaborate on their choices.
 I regret that now, though I think the simplicity of the assignment led to the high number of responses.
 I’ll include any comments they happened to send.